 When my mom arrived at the airport Thomas and I met her and took the free shuttle provided by the rental car company to their nearby office.
 When we arrived we stood in line and realized that everyone in front of us was arguing with the employees behind the counter.
 My mom then started to panic because she wasn’t sure if she had enough proof of her insurance so that we also wouldn’t be charged more.

 Sure enough, when we (finally) got to the front of the line we discovered that there is a mandatory rental car insurance which every person who rents a car in Costa Rica needs to pay.
 This fee added several hundred dollars on to our total.
 At that point what could we do?
 We had already made our travel plans and needed a car so we were forced to cut our losses and pay the ridiculous fee.

 We were also charged a $1,000 deposit on our credit card in case something happened to the car.
 I later found out this is also standard in Costa Rica.
 I can understand the need for a deposit in case something happens, but with a company I already didn’t trust, I didn’t like the thought of leaving this deposit.

 Anyway, the car turned out to be fine and we had a great vacation, but we were both left with a really negative feeling toward rental car companies in Costa Rica.

 Know Before Renting a Car in Costa Rica – The Process

 Alright, I want to show you what your process will be like when you rent a car and how the companies here scam you.

 I just tried to rent a car on five different popular search engines and got the same results.
-I also tried on some specific Costa Rica rental car company sites and got the same results on the ones I tested.

 So here is the search page on a search engine and what I entered for my search.